Antenatal Clinic – Midwife

 NHS Health Checks

-Aged 40-74?
+Aged 40 to 74?
 Your practice may invite you to book an appointment for a free NHS Health Check.

 Even though you might be feeling great, if you’re over forty you may be at risk of heart disease, stroke, kidney disease, diabetes or dementia.
 A free NHS Health Check can help you reduce these risks and make sure that you stay healthy.